ctrl-exec - High Availability

 filesystem mounted at /etc/ctrl-exec and /var/lib/ctrl-exec on all

-ctrl-exec hosts.
+dispatcher hosts.
 Both NFS and DRBD (in primary/secondary or dual-primary

 mode) work.
 All instances read and write the same files.